 Admission to the school during the school year, or in the September for a year group other than the normal entry point of the school, depends on whether there are places available.
-Reception, Year 1 and Year 2 at the school have 15 places and Year groups 3-6 have 30 places.
+Year groups Reception to Year 2 have 30 places and 32 places for Years 3 to 6.
 Buckinghamshire County Council (BCC) co-ordinates in year applications for our school.
 As such applications must be made to the council, using their website.